 Product approval usually only provides a measure of safety and is not indicative of field performance or reliability.
 There are relatively few resources to find comprehensive and unbiased analyses on the field performance of these products, but certain periodicals provide annual reviews, results from independent testing, and comments from installers.
 Online forums are another good place to find out more about products.
 Manufacturer's specifications are based on laboratory tests, and it is important to recognize that field performance is far more dynamic.
-A given product may perform quite well in one set of conditions but under-perform in other conditions (e.g. at given temperatures, voltages, etc.).
-Reference: CEC approved modules and inverters website: www.consumerenergycenter.org
+A given product may perform quite well under one set of conditions but under-perform in other conditions (e.g. at given temperatures, voltages, etc.).
+Reference: CEC eligible equipment website: www.consume-renergycenter.org

-The selection of PV modules for a given project may be based on any number of factors, including:
+In addition to electrical safety listing, the selection of PV modules for a given project may be based on any number of factors, including: